dprojects/Woodworking/Docs/README.md

   * select `Vertex` and next `Face`: to measure distance between vertex and face, for example shelf space,
   * select `Vertex` and next `Edge`: to measure distance between vertex and edge, for example space between front and side of the furniture,
   * select `Vertex` and next `Hole`: to measure distance between vertex and hole center point, for example drill point,
-  * select `Vertex` and next any other `Vertex`: to measure distance between two vertices, for any purposes,
+  * select `Vertex` and next `Vertex`: to measure distance between two vertices, for any purposes,
-  * select `Hole edge` and next `Hole edge`: to measure distance between holes center points, for example to verify 32 mm system,
+  * select `Hole` and next `Hole`: to measure distance between holes center points, for example to verify 32 mm system,
-  * select `Hole edge` and next any other `Edge`: to measure distance between hole and edge, for example to verify pilot hole offset,
+  * select `Hole` and next `Edge`: to measure distance between hole and edge, for example to verify pilot hole offset,
-  * select `Hole` and next any `Face`: to measure distance between hole and face, for example to measure angle mounting point,
+  * select `Hole` and next `Face`: to measure distance between hole and face, for example to measure angle mounting point,
   * select `Hole` and next `Vertex`: to measure distance between hole and vertex.

 **Note:** This tool automatically recognizes the FreeCAD `Edit->Preferences->Display->Colors->Enable preselection highlighting` settings and if you set this option, it will start in `Preselection` mode, otherwise in `Selection` mode, so you don't have to switch it at the beginning.